 No Pain No Gain

 If you become bored with playing these chords, grab a different guitar in an alternate tuning.
-The chords will not sound right, but it will free you up and allow for some exploration.
+The chords above will sound off, but it will free you up and allow for some exploration.
 This is a trick for keeping this FUN and not too serious.
 When playing around with a different guitar in an open tuning, try and come up with your own chords.
 It will open up a whole new world of sounds and tones for your ears.
 Having an extra guitar for alternate tunings will keep things interesting and you musical curiousity at its peak.

-Did you enjoy playing these chords?
+Already mastered these chords?
 Now head over to Guitar Chords 2 and try to play some more!